 Students may obtain a certificate of achievement specializing in the Internet by completing the courses shown below.
-Completion of this program provides students with the skills required by business offices for using the Internet to locate and capture information as well as for maintaining intranet and Internet
+Completion of this program provides students with the skills required by business offices for using the Internet to locate and capture information as well as for maintaining intranet and Internet Web pages.

-ENTRY-LEVEL COURSES UNITS CAOT 82 Microcomputer Software Survey for the Office (MS Office) or 3 CAOT 100 Windows-Based Computer Applications 3 CORE COURSES UNITS CAOT 39 Word Processing: Keyboarding and Operations (MS Word) 3 CAOT 97 Introduction to the Internet for CAOT 3 1CAOT 92 Computer Windows Applications 2 CAPSTONE COURSES 0, 11 0 10 11 00 0 110 E0 UNITS 2 CAOT 79 Word Processing Applications 3 2 CAOT 107 Microcomputer Office Applications: 3 5/16/1.16/ Web Design for the Office (MS FrontPage) or - CAOT 109 Web Multimedia for the Office (Adobe Dreamweaver, Flash, and Fireworks) 3
+ENTRY-LEVEL COURSES CAOT 82 Microcomputer Software Survey for the Office (MS Office 2007) UNITS 3 CAOT 100 or Windows-Based Computer Applications (MS Office 2007) 3 MAJOR REQUIRED COUR SES UNITS CAOT 39 Word Processing: Keyboarding and Operations (MS Word 2007) 3 1 CAOT 92 Computer Windows Applications 2 CAOT 97 Introduction to the Internet for CAOT 2 3 CAPSTONE COURSES UNITS 2 CAOT 79 Word Processing Applications 3 2 CAOT 107 Microcomputer Office Applications: Web Design for the Office 3 CAOT 109 or Web Multimedia for the Office (Adobe CS3 3 Dreamweaver and Flash) - 1 Offered Fall semester only.